hotosm/fmtm/docs/manuals/mapping.md

 - Now click on a feature you wish to map: a popup will appear.
 - Now click 'Map Feature In ODK': ODK Collect will open, with the feature pre-selected in the survey (no need to open the ODK map!).
-- If the feature you are trying to map is farther than 50m, you will be provided with warning message to encourage you to be near feature for mapping.
+- If the feature you are trying to map is further than 50m away, you will be prompted with warning message to ensure you made the correct selection.
 - Complete the survey and submit.

 ![IMG_20250109_160742](https://github.com/user-attachments/assets/bf350d1c-c80e-42ee-970b-ca71a3713a9f)